ericrhinebolt/reactUltimateCourse/Notes.md

 A component should not mutatate any data that we write outsize it's function scope.
 React uses one-way data flow.
 Easier to understand and debug.
 More performant.

+if you want to use conditional rendering with multiple returns:
+Use a ternary if you want to make the condition within the JSX If you want 2 separate returns, you can use if statement outside of JSX, such as returning separate components

+detructuring props requires curly braces